 Is this just quantum biology in action?

-Is it 1, 2, or a sequence of wavelengths for pain that won’t go away?
+Is it 1, 2, or a sequence of quantum properties for pain that won’t go away?

 If the pain goes away, who cares how the switch was flipped?

 Did the “nothing works” pain really go away?

 PhotoMed’s Instant Verification System™ gathers evidence of the responses and outcomes.

 Like a video referee, the Instant Verification System let’s everyone see the what and when details as impaired functions went back-to-normal.

 My family and I funded this discovery process with $20M from my successful exit from the prior company that I founded.

 (It would have cost $100M for Pfizer to do this.
 This would be a tiny amount compared with the $700B pain market.
 Of course, they didn’t because you can’t make billions from humble photons.
 Especially, if the photons bombard your revenue stream from very expensive pain medications that people must stay on forever.)

 Professional buzz about the product - growing